 Grade raises above those provided on our plan PG6260-2 - Permissible Grade Raise Plan are not recommended throughout the sloped portions of the subject site.
-It should be noted that the proposed grading for areas in proximity to the subject slopes should be reviewed by Paterson from a slope stability perspective once preliminary grading throughout these areas is known.
-Should proposed grading exceed our recommendations, Paterson should review the grading from a slope stability perspective to assess potential impacts to the slope.
+It should be noted that the proposed grading for areas in proximity to the subject slopes should be reviewed by Paterson, from a slope stability perspective, once finalized grading throughout these areas is known.